🔼The name Gomorrah in the Bible

 We hear first of Gomorrah in the War of Four Against Five Kings, when king Amraphel of Shinar and three of his royal friends waged war against king Birsha of Gomorrah and four of his associates (Genesis 14:2).

-In the New Testament, the city of Gomorrah (Γομορρα) is frequently mentioned in reference to its demise due to the evil that went on in there (Matthew 10:15, Romans 9:29, Jude 1:7).
+In the New Testament, the city of Gomorrah (Γομορρα) is mentioned 5 times in reference to its demise due to the evil that went on in there (see full New Testament concordance).

 🔼Etymology of the name Gomorrah